aditiravindranayak/emotion-pdf-reader/README.md

 2. Navigate to the project directory: `cd emotion-pdf-reader`
 3. Install dependencies:
    - For the backend, navigate to the `backend` directory and run `npm install`.
-   - For the frontend, navigate to the `frontend` directory and run `npm install`.
+   - For the frontend, run `npm install`.
 4. Set up your MongoDB database and configure the connection string in the backend.
 5. Start the backend server: `npm start` in the `backend` directory.
-6. Start the frontend development server: `npm start` in the `frontend` directory.
+6. Start the frontend development server: `npm start`.
 7. Access the application in your mobile at `http://localhost:8001`.